taarskog/crm-powerbi-viewer/pages/azure-ad-simple.md

    > [![]({{BASE_PATH}}/assets/images/v1.0/aad/aad-simple-reg-app.png)]({{BASE_PATH}}/assets/images/v1.0/aad/aad-simple-reg-app.png)

+   The Power BI team is currently adjusting the list of permissions.
+The simplified flow does not always include all relevant permissions.
+Thus you may need to visit the [original guide](azure-ad.html) step #15 to verify the list of permissions you need to set.
+   {: .alert .alert-warning }

 4. Go to the <a href="https://portal.azure.com" target="_blank">Azure portal</a>.
 5. Navigate to your Active Directory.
 6. Then to App Registrations